visitscotland/vs-design-system/src/components/patterns/table/Table.md

     </VsTable>
 ```
 ## Accessibility
-- By default, the table elements will have the appropriate roles applied.
+- By default, the table elements will have the appropriate roles applied
 - A table should have a caption applied, this will be visually hidden for screen readers